tsuru/tsuru-deb/README.markdown

 ###Building packages

-In order to build a source package locally, just run ``make <package-name>``.
+In order to build a source package locally, just run ``TAG=<release> make <package-name>``.
-You could also use an additional "TAG" env var to use one specific git release.
+You should use an additional "TAG" env var to use one specific git release.
-If omitted, master branch will be used.
 For instance:

-	% TAG=0.2.12 make tsuru
+	% TAG=0.2.12 make tsuru-server

-Makefile doesn't contain any rule for generating binary packages, just source packages.
-You can build a binary package invoking ``debuild`` directly.
+####Generating binary packages

+To create binary packages, you gonna need cowbuilder - an wrapper with super powers to pbuilder, already installed with ``local_setup`` target.
+Just run:

+	% make cowbuilder_create

+It will create all releases environments supported by tsuru team.
+After that, to build all packages just run:

+	% make cowbuilder_build